 Needles for sashiko are typically very long with a large oval eye.
 If traditional sashiko needles are unavailable, milliner's needles or darning needles can be used with very good results.

-If you would like to try sashiko embroidery, here's a FREE Sashiko Pattern with eight different stitches you can try.
+If you would like to try sashiko embroidery, start with these free sashiko patterns with eight different stitches you can try.
 A diagram for working the sashiko stitch is also included.
-For more information on sashiko resources, visit the Sashiko List.
+Then move on to the second set of free sashiko patterns.
+For more information on sashiko resources, visit the sashiko list.